 - Offer only one breast to the baby per feeding.

-- Feeding the baby in a laid back position should make it easier.
+- Try nursing the baby in a laid back or reclined position to make it easier.

-- Squeeze the areola, this will allow the baby to feed at a controlled rate.
+- Squeeze the areola in a C or V position, this will allow the baby to feed at a controlled rate.

 - Expressing some milk before breastfeeding should slow the rate of flow while breastfeeding.

-- Massaging the breasts before feeding should also prove useful.
+- Massaging the breasts before feeding can also prove useful.

-The opposite of an overactive let down is a slow letdown.
-A slow letdown can cause difficulties with the flow of the milk; the milk will flow slowly and may even be painful.
-A slow let down can also affect a baby adversely; it is difficult for a hungry baby to cope with slow letdown when he wants to feed.
-A baby may often get frustrated cry more often on account of hunger or bite on the breast to try and get more milk.
+The opposite of an overactive let-down is a slow let-down.
+A slow let-down can cause difficulties with the flow of milk; the milk will flow slowly and may even be painful.
+A slow let-down can also affect a baby adversely; it is difficult for a hungry baby to cope with slow let-down when he wants to feed.
+A baby may get frustrated and cry more often on account of hunger, or bite on the breast to try and get more milk.